-When taking CBD as a beginner, it’s important to know how much you’re taking to find the appropriate dose for you.
-This is why taking CBD start kits can be a great way to introduce yourself to CBD.
+When taking CBD as a beginner, it's important to know how much you're taking to find the appropriate dose for you.
+This is why taking CBD Mixed Drinks and CBD Gummies can be a great way to introduce yourself to CBD.

 Let's take a look at what you need to know about CBD dosages to get you started on the right foot.